shan-emacs/emacs-packages-mirrors/melpa/magma-mode-readme.txt

-Ensure that the installation directory is in your `load-path' (it is done for you if installing from melpa), and add the following line to your emacs init file:
+Ensure that the installation directory is in your `load-path' (it is done for you if installing from melpa), and add the following line to your Emacs init file:

     (require 'magma-mode)